JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 (beat, a faint smirk)

 **VAL**
-Always hungry, always reaching.  (beat) The strong don’t need to seize. (beat) The weak… they compensate.
+Always hungry, always reaching.  (beat) The strong don’t need to seize.
+The world comes to them.(beat) The weak… they compensate.

 (Val sips, looks back at the Intruder, smile faint, unreadable.)